iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Type: `iota/presentation/0.1/presentation-result`
 - Role: [verifier](#roles)

 Sent by the verifier to communicate the result of the presentation.
-It allows the verifier to raise problems and disputes encountered in the verification and to specify if the holder may retry a presentation.
+It allows the verifier to raise disputes encountered in the verification.
 The message SHOULD be signed by the verifier for non-repudiation.

 Similar to [`presentation-request`](#presentation-request), [verifiers](#roles) are RECOMMENDED to use a [signed DIDComm message][SDM] whenever possible for non-repudiation of receipt of the presentation.
 [Holders](#roles) may choose to blocklist verifiers that refuse to provide signatures or do not send a [presentation-result](#presentation-result) at all.

+If the [presentation-result](#presentation-result) contains `disputes` or a problem report was issued, the protocol may be restarted to retry the presentation.
+[Verifiers](#roles) may choose to only request the failed credential kinds in the retry, retaining the accepted credentials from the failed presentation.

 #### Structure
 ```json